ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 {:important: .important}

-# Connecting to MPIO iSCSI LUNs on Linux
+# Connecting to iSCSI LUNs on Linux

 These instructions are mainly for RHEL6 and Centos6.
 Notes for other OS were added, but this documentation does **not** cover all Linux distributions.
 If you're using another Linux operating systems, refer to documentation of your specific distribution and ensure that the multipath supports ALUA for path priority.
 {:note}